stefanutc1/datacenter/SECURITY.md

-# Homelab & ELO Security Policy & Threat Model
+# Datacenter Security Policy

-Welcome to the **Homelab & ELO (Enhanced Local Orchestrator)** Security Policy.
+Welcome to the Datacenter Security Policy.
 This document defines the security architecture, threat model, cryptographic baselines, security clearance rings, vulnerability disclosure protocols, and incident containment runbooks for the entire infrastructure monorepo.

 ---